alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/o-reference-from-singleton-why-thou-are-so-subtle.md

 ![](http://ricchezza-fotovoltaico.jujol.com/wp-content/uploads/2008/03/broker.jpg)

 Each VM correctly deregister all registered handler from the broker, but I wish to be able to improve the design, avoding the broker to keep hard reference to called object using a WeakReference.
 The broker have a couple of way to register message, the first one accepts a token and a Action&lt;Message&lt;T&gt;&gt; delegate and the token is used to deregister all messages associated with the token.
-With this interface I can pass the instance of the ViewModel as token, and since the ViewModelBase implements the IDisposable interface, I deregister all messages related to â€œthisâ€, thus avoiding hard reference problem.
+With this interface I can pass the instance of the ViewModel as token, and since the ViewModelBase implements the IDisposable interface, I deregister all messages related to *this*, thus avoiding hard reference problem.

 This is quite good, but I want to prevent the broker from keeping hard references to objects, so I created a test class to verify that the broker prevents objects from being disposed.